caminerich/colaberry/README.md

 - Concurrency or other means to increase speed that raw weather TXT data is ingested in SQLlite database
 - Refactor code so only one python script to run modules together
 - Set up linting stage in CI/CD pipeline
 - Flask API is barely functioning.
-Not providing the searchable web interface, returning error with swagger documentation, not paginating through data
+Not providing the searchable web interface, returning error with swagger documentation (move to separate YAML file), not paginating through data

 ### Extra Credit
 Assume you are asked to get your code running in the cloud using AWS.
 What tools and AWS services would you use to deploy the API, database, and a scheduled version of your data ingestion code?
 Write up a description of your approach.